Shihan150/iloscar/README.md

   4. Run the model.
     Optionally, you can click the 'Clean the output' button to clear the experiment information from the previous run.
-    However, this step is optional, and you can proceed to run the next experiment directly.
+    However, this step is optional, You can directly create a new perturbation scenario with the same initial state and run the next experiment.

 ![image](https://github.com/Shihan150/iloscar/assets/57557675/96f94b67-62ed-4d99-8ddf-2c3f33178344)